 How can you tell if a product is Ultra HD Premium?

-And we don't even have to take a manufacturer's word for it: TVs that meet the standard are given the seal of approval by the UHD Alliance itself after its own testing.
+And we don't even have to take a manufacturer's word for it: devices that meet the standard are given the seal of approval by the UHD Alliance itself after its own testing.

 What Ultra HD Premium TVs are on sale now?

-And now the bit you’ve been waiting for… At CES, around a dozen of the first UHD Premium-certified TVs were announced – more than one of which, of course, claimed to be the ‘world’s first’.
+And now the bit you’ve been waiting for… At CES 2016, around a dozen of the first UHD Premium-certified TVs were announced.
+Over the last eighteen months, however, the specification has gained momentum to include many more sets.

-But just because a TV isn’t stickered, that doesn’t mean it doesn’t fit the bill - and here lies the problem.
+But just because a TV isn’t stickered, that doesn’t mean it doesn’t fit the bill - and here lies the barrier to the UHD Premium's ubiquity.

 Is your existing TV Ultra HD Premium?

-We know what you’re thinking: is the telly you bought last Christmas no longer up to scratch?
-With regards to the UHD Premium standard, probably.
-Some 2015 models may qualify, and thus be retroactively certified, but most won’t.
+We know what you’re thinking: is the telly you bought last Christmas going to get the logo?
+Probably not.
+Some top-tier 2015 and 2016 models may qualify, and thus be retroactively certified, but most won’t.

-Don’t fret, though, for most of last year’s flagship sets are still mighty fine, and do support 4K and HDR for Ultra HD Blu-ray playback, and 4K HDR streaming from Netflix and Amazon Instant Video.
+Don’t fret, though - last year’s best TVs are still perfectly good, do support 4K and HDR for Ultra HD Blu-ray players, and 4K HDR streaming from Netflix and Amazon Prime Video.
+They were just ahead of the curve for this logo.
+Which again, isn't ideal.

 So, is UHD Premium a good thing?

-While UHD Premium isn’t quite the ubiquitous all-embracing spec it could have been (not yet anyway), with some notable manufacturers opting out and only a handful of TVs included for now, the logic is sound.
+So while UHD Premium isn’t quite the all-embracing spec it could be (well, not yet anyway), with some notable manufacturers opting out, the logic is sound.